 Monasteries, Mountains, & Discovery: Vanndana’s Solo Bhutan Trip with Thrillophilia

-In my case, it was a scream.
-I remember standing in the middle of intense traffic one Friday afternoon, feeling disturbed by the noise, the honking, the constant grind.
+Sometimes, life whispers softly, pushing one toward something bigger than themselves, and other times, it shouts.
+In Vanndana’s case, it was a scream.
+She remembered standing in the middle of intense traffic one Friday afternoon, feeling disturbed by the noise, the honking, and the constant grind.
+That was when she knew she had to leave.

 Arriving & Adapting

+Karma, their guide, greeted them, and the fellow travellers quickly introduced themselves: a couple, two sisters from Australia, a solo traveller from Rajasthan, and Vanndana.
 Karma smiled, his eyes full of warmth.
 "Welcome to Bhutan," he said.
 "This journey will be one of many discoveries."

 Plans, often Unplanned…